J-CF-Leung/Study_Vault/Physics/Theoretical physics/Quantum Dynamics.md

 - The approximation is valid when:
 $$\hbar \left| \braket{ -_{t} |\dot{H}|+_{t}  }  \right| \ll [E_{+}(t)-E_{-}(t)]^{2} $$

-- As expected, this corresponds to a _large splitting_
+- As expected, this corresponds to a _large splitting_ compared to the _transition rate_

 - It is a _semiclassical_ approximation as it _improves_ with _smaller_ $\hbar$